 In 1997, against the advice from many of his ministerial colleagues, Glen became pastor of FBC, Monroe, Georgia.
 He inherited a traumatized, divided, and understaffed congregation with little faith in itself.
 He fostered and led a ministry of healing, establishing a strong foundation for growth.
 Since that time, FBC Monroe has more than tripled by every measurable.
 Giving has increased more than five fold as mission giving and participation have flourished.
 Over 8 million dollars have been spent on building, renovation, and acquisition and the church is debt free.
 A second, and later, a third worship service have been added.
 Glen will tell everyone that this growth happened while seeking, not church growth, but Kingdom growth and church health.
 Notably, the FBC Monroe staff is known most for its cohesiveness and longevity of its members’ service.
 During Glen’s Monroe tenure, he completed his Doctor of Ministry from Princeton Theological Seminary, appropriately enough, with a focus on pastoral leadership.

 On the personal front, Glen is madly in love with his bride of thirty-one years, Lisa.
 Seven years ago Mrs. Money traded in her nursing cap to open a successful fitness business as a personal trainer.
 Glen jokes that Lisa is now the real reluctant celebrity in town and that he lives in her shadow.
 Today, Thad is married to Britt; they live in nearby Wesley Chapel, Florida with Glen and Lisa’s granddaughters Morgan and Madison.
 Thad is a graduate of Mercer University via The Citadel and Air Force Academy and is a financial advisor at USAA’s North Tampa campus.
 Britt teaches elementary school on campus at USAA.
 Jordan is married to Anna, his high school best friend and fellow graduate of Valdosta State.
 They live in Thomasville, Georgia where she teaches special education and he is a branch manager for Enterprise Car Rental.
-They are expecting their first child very soon!
+They just had their first child, Abigail.

 The well traveled road that took Glen from Florida and now brings him back has been a long one, marked by grace and providence.
 He is certain of his call to pastor First Baptist St. Pete in this place at this time.
 The gifts he has honed and gathered along the way are those needed for the days at hand.